Animal Welfare

 To PepsiCo:

 PepsiCo believes in the ethical and humane treatment of animals.
-We have the responsibility to meet the expectations of our consumers, customers and stakeholders to strive for high standards of animal welfare.
+We aim to meet the expectations of our consumers, customers and stakeholders to strive for high standards of animal welfare.

 Approach

-PepsiCo shares concerns regarding the ethical and humane treatment of animals and supports the Five Freedoms of animal welfare to support good physical and mental well-being for all animals within our direct supply chain:
+PepsiCo shares concerns regarding the ethical and humane treatment of animals and recognizes the internationally-adopted Five Freedoms of animal welfare to support good physical and mental well-being for all animals within our direct supply chain:

 - Freedom from hunger and thirst